Structure of the Program

 Students are registered in the combined program for Years Four to Six.
 Below is a brief outline of the program by year.
 The specifics may change as courses change in each faculty.
 It is assumed that students do not take more than two years of course work prior to beginning HBA1; however, it is possible to undertake the combined program with more than ten credits prior to HBA1.

 Students must apply to the Faculty of Law for admission to the combined program.
 They may apply after they have been admitted to the HBA program until May 1 following completion of HBA1.
 Early applicants may be granted conditional admission.
-All applicants must meet Faculty of Law admission requirements.
+To be eligible for the combined program, students must have a cumulative, weighted average of 80.0% in HBA1.
+In addition, candidates must meet the minimum LSAT requirement established by the Faculty of Law Admissions Committee.

 Years One and Two

-All students must complete at least two years of full-time university courses obtaining 10 full credits.
-Students may take a wide variety of courses in any faculty and are discouraged from taking a business or commerce program.
+All students must complete at least two years of full-time university courses obtaining 10.0 credits.
+Students may take a wide variety of courses in any faculty.
 However, they must take Business Administration 2257.

 Year Four - Combined Program